7:30pm 1 - 10 SEPTEMBER 2023

 a) A senior is defined as a person over 18 years of age at the conclusion of the T.S.A.F.

 b) A junior is defined as a person under 18 years of age at the conclusion of the T.S.A.F.
-A Junior can win senior prize sections only if they pay the senior weekly or daily entry fee.
-Juniors who win any Cash prizes will be awarded a Tackle Voucher to the equivalent cash value in accordance with current Gambling Laws.
+A Junior can win senior prize sections only if they pay the senior weekly or daily entry fee, they will then be classed as seniors and cannot win Junior prizes.
+Juniors who win any Cash prizes will be awarded a Tackle Voucher to the equivalent cash value in accordance with current Gambling Laws

 c) A visitor is a person who neither works or resides within 30 mile radius of Paignton, eg beyond a line from Seaton to Honiton to Cullompton to Crediton to Okehampton to Tavistock to Plymouth.